paragliding training center

 5134 Thornton Street, El Paso, TX 79932

-Ground school and continuing education classes are held in the home and garage located at the Thornton Street address.
+Ground Schools and Continuing Education Classes are held in the home and garage located at the Thornton Street address.
 The toilet facility is inside the house which the garage is attached to.
-Here is the EAP in relation to the following situations:

 When fire is discovered:

 Notify the local Fire Department by calling 911.

 Move everyone out the building and into the street

 Take a head count to make sure everyone is accounted for.

 The fire is small and is not spreading to other areas.